Types of Counseling Available

 For instance, groups can focus on issues such as eating disorders, addiction, marital problems, divorce recovery, or grief for loved ones.
 There are then sub-specialties such as parents who have lost a child, people whose former spouses left them for a same-sex partner, or gambling addicts with a cross-addiction to cocaine.
 When the group members all share the same general difficulties, the support and feedback can be a great benefit to everyone.

 Individual psychological counseling is perhaps the most common form of therapy.
 In individual sessions, clients are often more willing to let down their inner boundaries and express their true feelings.
-Some clients will see counselors every week for extended periods of time, some lasting multiple years.
+Some clients will see professional counselors every week for extended periods of time, some lasting multiple years.

 One-on-One counseling is often a haven for patients who need a safe sanctum in which to express the feelings that plague them the most.
 It is also a means for people to receive feedback on their weekly activities.
 For patients who are going through a major transformation, such as recovering alcoholics, individual therapy can be a way to process what 12-step work or other addiction assistance has uncovered.
 The individual sessions can help clients process events and feelings in a focused fashion that is not possible in other settings.